-Before proceeding, test your configuration by browsing to the Data Reviewer SOE services directory.
+Before proceeding, test your configuration by browsing to the Data Reviewer for Server services directory.

-Browse to the Data Reviewer Server services directory URL through the ArcGIS Web Adaptor (https://<web adaptor url>/rest/services/reviewer/MapServer/exts/DataReviewerServer ).
+- For a multimachine deployment, browse to the services directory URL through the ArcGIS Web Adaptor (https://<web adaptor url>/arcgis/rest/services/reviewer/MapServer/exts/DataReviewerServer).

-- Verify that the Data Reviewer Server SOE services directory displays the location and spatialReference of the Reviewer workspace and four Child Resources: Batch Validation, Dashboard, ReviewerResults and Utilities.
+- Verify that the Data Reviewer services directory page displays the location and spatialReference of the Reviewer workspace and four Child Resources: Batch Validation, Dashboard, ReviewerResults and Utilities.